tamu-edu/dor-hprc-drona-composer/README.md

 The setup script retrieves the cluster name by calling a custom script named **clustername**.
 On non-HPRC clusters, you might need to update setup.sh to set the cluster name.
 The clustername is mainly used internally and in the form title.
 The name doesn't really matter.

+##### Older Python version

+Drona Composer requires at least Python version 3.8.
+For clusters that still have versions 3.6, we provide an older requirements file (requirements.txt.Python2.6.8).
+Copy this file  to requirments.txt and follow the usual setup process.
+You might need to remove file package-lock.json.

 ## Setting up Environments

 Drona Composer will check for system environments (an environment is the building block to create/generate jobs) in the **environments** directory.
 When you first install Drona Composer, this directory will be empty.
 We recommend adding at least the Generic environment.
 You can find example Generic envs in directory **environments-repo/clustername/** You can copy this Generic env, update the various declaration files to match your particular situation, and then copy the update env to the **environments** directory.